vectordotdev/vector/website/content/en/docs/setup/installation/operating-systems/raspbian.md

 weight: 6
 ---

 [Raspbian] is the operating system used on Raspberry Pis.
 It is a Debian-based operating system designed for compact single-board computers.
-This page will cover installing and managing Vector on the Raspbian operating system.
+This page covers installing and managing Vector on the Raspbian operating system.

 ## Supported installers